dan-hughes/DscResource.AzDoTasks/README.md

 # DscResource.AzDoTasks

 <!-- Update what the product or function is called /-->
-This module contains DSC resources for the management and configuration of PRODUCT.
+This module contains PowerShell tasks to use in Azure Pipelines.

 <!-- Update with the correct definition number - replace 9999 with the definition number for the pipeline /-->
 [![Build Status](https://dev.azure.com/dan-hughes/DscResource.AzDoTasks/_apis/build/status/dan-hughes.DscResource.AzDoTasks?branchName=main)](https://dev.azure.com/dan-hughes/DscResource.AzDoTasks/_build/latest?definitionId=1&branchName=main)